AlexandreFenyo/ndproxy/README.md

      internal subscriber's subnets.

 CONFIGURATION
-     The sysctl utility is used to set ndproxy configuration parameters.

-     To load these parameters at boot time, place the corresponding entries in sysctl.conf(5).

      An IPv6 address can be any valid textual representation according to RFC-4291 and RFC-5952 (this means that transitional textual representa- tion is fully supported).
 Other representations will trigger an error event.
 IPv6 address lists must be formated as series of IPv6 adresses separated by semi-colons.

+     The sysctl utility or rc.conf(5) are used to set ndproxy configuration parameters.

+     If you have installed ndproxy as a port or as a package, set the follow- ing variables in rc.conf(5) and load the module at boot time by placing the following line in rc.conf(5):

+           ndproxy_enable="YES"

+     On the contrary, if you have NOT installed ndproxy as a port or as a package but as a standalone distribution, place the sysctl entries in sysctl.conf(5) and load the module at boot time by placing the following line in loader.conf(5):

+           ndproxy_load="YES"

-     net.inet6.ndproxyconf_uplink_interface
+     net.inet6.ndproxyconf_uplink_interface sysctl entry or
+                   ndproxy_uplink_interface rc.conf variable:

                    Name of the interface talking to the broadcast multi-access network connecting the PE and CPE routers.

                    Example: "vlan2".

-     net.inet6.ndproxyconf_downlink_mac_address
+     net.inet6.ndproxyconf_downlink_mac_address sysctl entry or
+                   ndproxy_downlink_mac_address rc.conf variable:

                    MAC address of the CPE router.
 Neighbor advertisements sent by ndproxy will be filled with this address in the target